GothenburgBitFactory/timewarrior/CONTRIBUTING.md

 ### Tests, Bug-fixes and Features

-In general your contributions have to be associated with an issue on our [Github issue tracker](https://github.com/GothenburgBitFactory/timewarrior/issues?utf8=%E2%9C%93&q=is%3Aissue+is%3Aopen).
+In general your contributions have to be associated with an issue on our [GitHub issue tracker](https://github.com/GothenburgBitFactory/timewarrior/issues?utf8=%E2%9C%93&q=is%3Aissue+is%3Aopen).
 See the sections above on how to submit bug reports and feature requests.

 Code contributions are only accepted as pull-requests.